yuki-kimoto/gitprep/README.md

 ### I want to set time zone.

-Gitprep is timezone-agnostic.
+GitPrep is timezone-agnostic.
 It delegates time zone handling to the browser.
 If you want to change the time zone, do it on your client system.

 ### How to hide user home directory in ssh repository URL?